Building a Line Following Robot with TCS34725 RGB Sensor

 • speedRight = baseSpeed − correction

-• Precision: Keeps the robot accurately tracking the line edge, even through curves.
+• The robot tracks the line edge accurately, even through curves.

-• Smooth motion: Eliminates the jerky zig-zag behavior common in simple threshold-based line followers.
+• It eliminates the jerky zig-zag behavior you get with simple threshold-based line followers.

-• Disturbance rejection: Handles changes in surface reflectivity, motor inconsistencies, and battery voltage drops.
+• It handles changes in surface reflectivity, motor inconsistencies, and battery voltage drops.

-• Adaptability: Can be tuned for different track layouts, line widths, and robot speeds by adjusting Kp, Ki, and Kd.
+• You can tune it for different track layouts, line widths, and robot speeds by adjusting Kp, Ki, and Kd.

 Below is the complete Arduino sketch for the TCS34725 line-following robot with PID control.
 Upload this code to your Arduino Uno using the Arduino IDE.
-Before uploading, make sure you have the Adafruit TCS34725 library and the AFMotor library installed before compiling.
+Before uploading, make sure you have the Adafruit TCS34725 library and the AFMotor library installed.
 You can find both in the Arduino Library Manager.
 The full code is also available on the GitHub repository linked in the Resources section.

 /**